novuhq/novu/README.md

 <h1 align="center">🎉 We're participating in Hacktoberfest 2023! 🎉</h1>

-Interested in participating in Hacktoberfest?
+Are you interested in participating in Hacktoberfest?
 We extend a warm invitation!
 You also get the opportunity to win some swag 😁

 > ⭐️ If you're new to Hacktoberfest, you can learn more and register to participate [here](https://hacktoberfest.com/participation/).
 Registration is from **September 26th - October 31st**.

 - Our Hacktoberfest kickoff event is happening on October 2, 2023. 🚀
 - Check out our website for [hacktoberfest instructions](https://novu.co/hacktoberfest/).
-- Join our [Discord and engage with our community](https://discord.com/invite/novu), get answers to your challenges, stay updated on events, announcements & prizes.
+- Join our [Discord and engage with our Community](https://discord.com/invite/novu), get answers to your challenges, and stay updated on events, announcements, and prizes.

 In addition to this repository, here are the other Novu repositories you can contribute to for Hacktoberfest:
 - [Novu Docs](https://github.com/novuhq/docs/issues)